philippgille/chromem-go/README.md

         []string{"This is document1", "This is document2"},
     )

     // Query/search 2 most similar results.
-Getting by ID will be added in the future. results, _ := collection.Query(ctx,
+You can also get by ID. results, _ := collection.Query(ctx,
         "This is a query document",
         2,